BrieflyShaking/cardputer_metronome/README.md

 # M5Stack Cardputer Metronome 1.0 🎶

 Custom firmware that transforms the **M5Stack Cardputer V1.1** into a fully functional metronome.
-Designed for musicians who want a portable, visual practice tool.

 ---